Discovering The Neurological Bases Of Learning Difficulties

 ADHD or attention deficit hyperactivity disorder is a disorder that is characterized by the persistence of symptoms of inattention, hyperactivity and impulsivity, at a greater or lesser level.
 In recent years, a theory has been postulated that maintains that the basis of ADHD could be shared with dyslexia, probably linked to the dysfunction of executive functions and attentional circuits.
 If so, both voluntary attention and executive functions have their neurobiological substrate in the prefrontal cortex.

-You may be interested: The 11 Parts of the Eye and Their Functions
+You may be interested: The 3 Types of Corticosteroids and Their Effects on the Body

 As if that were not enough, the executive profiles of children and adolescents with this disorder seem to demonstrate that what is affected are the executive functions, since have lower performance in some of them such as inhibitory control —the ability to regulate or suppress one’s own responses if appropriate—, cognitive flexibility —the ability to accommodate behavior in the face of changes in the environment—or working memory.